Hello. I'm Linda Bucher, a Master Certified Life Coach, author and business mentor.

-I’ve been a life coach since 2010, but it wasn’t so long ago that I was right where you are, wondering whether I’d made a huge mistake by pursuing life coaching as a serious profession.
+I’ve been a life coach and entrepreneur since 2010, but it wasn’t so long ago that I was right where you are, wondering whether I’d made a huge mistake by pursuing life coaching as a serious profession.

 My story went a little something like this (tell me if this sounds familiar):